-If you've any colouring-in keenies, these should be right up your street!
-They're so simple and satisfying, and were the reason I picked up The Big Ideas Book in the first place (well that and Susan Stranks fetching 70's rainbow jumper)
+If you've any colouring-in keenies, then these could be just the thing!
+They're simple and satisfying, as well as being one of the main reasons I picked up The Big Ideas Book in the first place.

-I coloured in for hours on end when I was little and houses were a particular favourite.
-I liked drawing the rooms inside, inspired by the fun, detailed illustrations in Richard Scarry books - carefully putting everything I could possibly think of in my imaginary home.
+I spent many happy hours designing and drawing my dream house when I was little and coming up with ideas for the rooms, often inspired by the brilliant illustrations in Richard Scarry books.
+Carefully putting everything I could possibly think of in my imaginary home.

 I never made any like this though.

 All you need is a sheet of paper, glue or sellotape and a ruler - I used thickish coloured paper, but whatever you've got will do.

 Fold it in half lengthways

 Open again and fold in both outside edges so they meet in the middle on the crease line.